allanastrok7/allanastrok7/README.md

 Greetings my name is Allan Kiplagat from Nairobi, Kenya
 - 🔭 I’m currently working on my programming skills
 -  👨‍💻I love coding and learning new coding skills each day
-- 🌱 I’m currently learning the Python Programming language 🐍
+- 🌱 I’m currently learning the Python Programming language 🐍 and C++
 - 👯 I’m looking to collaborate on python related projects
 - 📚 All of my learning recsources I use to learn are available in my notion workSpace
 - 🤔 I’m looking for help and study partner who i can learn python with and datascience in general